 The traditional myth of Root Canal Therapy is that it is very painful.
 Root Canal Therapy, contrary to popular belief, relieves the pain and discomfort that is very common with abscessed teeth and infection.
 Our team is attentive to your comfort both during and after the appointment.
 Patients with anxiety regarding root canal therapy have the option to consider one of our sedation options during their root canal appointment.

 Once the pulp of the tooth is infected or exposed, an abscess, or infection, can occur at the root tip where it meets the jawbone.
-An abscess destroys bone surrounding the tooth and causes pain.
+An abscess destroys the bone surrounding the tooth and causes pain.

-Surprisingly, sometimes there are no outward signs that the tooth is unhealthy.
+Surprisingly, sometimes, there are no outward signs that the tooth is unhealthy.
 At some point, however, you may notice one (or more) of the following signs:

 Saving your natural teeth, where possible, is always recommended by our Airdrie dental team!
 Ideally, you want to keep your natural teeth; however, the only alternative to a root canal treatment involves first having the tooth extracted.

-When a tooth cannot be saved by a root canal treatment, such as in the case where it is beyond repair, or if you choose not to proceed with a root canal on a particular tooth, the alternative is having the tooth extracted and replaced with an implant, bridge, or denture to restore chewing function and prevent neighbouring teeth from shifting.
+When a tooth cannot be saved by a root canal treatment, such as in the case where it is beyond repair, or if you choose not to proceed with a root canal on a particular tooth, the alternative is having the tooth extracted and replaced with an implant, bridge, or denture to restore chewing function and prevent neighboring teeth from shifting.

 The best way to prevent the need for a root canal treatment is by maintaining good oral hygiene, a healthy diet, and taking proper safety measures during sports by using a proper sports mouthguard.
 Additionally, a tooth becomes vulnerable to deep infections that affect the pulp because of the repeated need for dental treatment to the tooth, such as deep fillings.